-Estrogen plus progestin therapy should not be used for the prevention of cardiovascular disease or deme [see Warnings and Precautions (5.2, 5.4), and Clinical Studies (14.2, 14.3) in full prescribing information].
-The WHI estrogen plus progestin substudy reported increased risks of DVT, pulmonary embolisms, that myocardial infarction in postmenopausal women (50 to 79 years of age) during 5.6 years of tree with daily oral CE (0.625 mg) combined with medroxyprogesterone acetate (MPA) [2.5 mg], relative i placebo [see Warnings and Precautions (5.2), and Clinical Studies (14.2) in full prescribing information. placebo [see Warnings and Precautions (5.2), and Clinical Studies (14.2) in full prescribing information.
-The WHIMS estrogen plus progestin ancillary study of the WHI, reported an increased risk of devel probable dementia in postmenopausal women 65 years of age or older during 4 years of treatmer with daily CE (0.625 mg) combined with MPA (2.5 mg), relative to placebo.
-It is unknown whether this finding applies to younger postmenopausal women [see Warnings and Precautions (5.4), Use Specific Populations (8.5), and Clinical Studies (14.3) in full prescribing information].
+Estrogen plus progestin therapy should not be used for the prevention of cardiovascular disease or demen [see Warnings and Precautions (5.2, 5.4), and Clinical Studies (14.2, 14.3) in full prescribing information).

+The WHI estrogen plus progestin substudy reported increased risks of DVT, pulmonary embolism, stroke and myocardial infarction in postmenopausal women (50 to 79 years of age) during 5.6 years of treatmen with daily oral CE (0.625 mg) combined with medroxyprogesterone acetate (MPA) [2.5 mg], relative to placebo [see Warnings and Precautions (5.2), and Clinical Studies (14.2) in full prescribing information].
+The WHIMS estrogen plus progestin ancillary study of the WHI, reported an increased risk developing probable dementia in postmenopausal women 65 years of age or older during 4 years of treatment with daily CE (0.625 mg) combined with MPA (2.5 mg), relative to placebo.
+It is unknown whether this finding applies to younger postmenopausal women [see Warnings and Precautions (5.4), Use in Specific Populations (8.5), and Clinical Studies (14.3) in full prescribing information].